 Anthony Goicolea

 Courtesy the artist and Crone

-What stands out is the subtle humor that counteracts the somber tones of Goicolea’s works.
-Amid the drama and isolation, there are always moments of irony and lightness, inviting the viewer to accept and perhaps even celebrate the oddities of life.
+His painting style is characterized by an expressive visual language, masterfully combined with surreal elements.
+A distinctive feature is the subtle humor that counterbalances the darker tones of his works.
+Amidst the drama and isolation, there are always moments of irony and lightness, inviting viewers to accept — and perhaps even embrace — life’s absurdities.

+Anthony Goicolea